inhai-wiki/SVG-Copilot/README.md

 - Optimized Sidebar Experience: A fixed sidebar for smooth operation and easy access to all plugin features.

 # Installation
-Clone the repository
+1.Clone the repository
-Load the extension into your browser:
+2.Load the extension into your browser
-Open your browser and navigate to the extensions settings page.
+3.Open your browser and navigate to the extensions settings page.
-Enable developer mode.
+4.Enable developer mode.
-Select "Load unpacked" and choose the directory where you cloned the repository.
+5.Select "Load unpacked" and choose the directory where you cloned the repository.

 # Usage
-Hover over any SVG image, and the plugin will display a small popup at the bottom-right corner of the image.
+- Hover over any SVG image, and the plugin will display a small popup at the bottom-right corner of the image.
-Use the buttons to either Download the PNG file or Copy it to the clipboard.
+- Use the buttons to either Download the PNG file or Copy it to the clipboard.
+- You can also drag and drop local SVG files directly into the plugin interface or copy SVG code blocks from any webpage to convert them to PNG.

 # Contribution
 Feel free to fork the repository and submit pull requests!
 Any contributions are welcome.